TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 5. The action : click checkbox2 if the condition is true (the box should be unchecked when done).

-BONUS: Create a separate test spec.
+6. Create a separate test spec.
 This time you want to make sure both boxes are checkboxes are unchecked.

+BONUS: Navigate to FreeCodeCamp and do the [Golf Code](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/golf-code)